 - Don’t come up with hard-to-remember abbreviations (example: American Family Insurance uses amfam.com)

-- Don’t add www to the URL when promoting it (it’s 2018, people have known this for years now)
+- Don’t add www to the URL when promoting it

 - Don’t forget what your URL looks like on first glance (example: speedofart.com is Speed of Art … what did you think?)